-The Samsung T7 Touch comes formatted using the exFAT file system allowing it to work with all supported platforms, including macOS, Windows, and Android.
-The drive also has its security feature turned off by default.
+The Samsung T7 and T7 Touch come preformatted using the exFAT file system allowing them to work with multiple platforms, including macOS, Windows, and Android, right out of the box.
+Both have their security feature turned off by default.

 To turn that on, you first need to install Samsung Portable SSD Plus software, of which the installer comes preloaded within the drive.
-This utility allows for password-protecting the drive’s content and enables users to register up to four fingerprints to conveniently unlock the drive.
+This utility allows for password-protecting the drive’s content.
+On the Touch version, the software also enables users to register up to four fingerprints to unlock the drive conveniently.

-It’s easy to register a finger.
+On the Samsung T7 touch, registering a finger is easy.
 The process is the same as when you do that on the phone.
 By the way, if you, for some reason, register one finger more than one time, it will be recognized as a different finger each time.

 Reduced sustained write speed in heavy operations

-Specifically, if you want to copy 15GB of data or less, you can expect the T7 Touch to be quite fast, with a sustained speed of almost 600 megabytes per second (MB/s).
-However, if you write more than that, starting with the 16th gigabit or so, the drive will slow down and remain at about 330 MB/s for the rest of the process.
+Specifically, with 15GB of data or less, the T7 / Touch was speedy, with a sustained speed of almost 600 megabytes per second (MB/s).
+However, when I chose to write more, starting with the 16th gigabit or so, the throughput consistently slowed down and remained at about 330 MB/s for the rest of the process.

-The T7 Touch’s read performance was much better without any reduction of speed.
-In my testing, the drive averaged about 760 MB/s, no matter how much data I wanted to copy from it.
+The T7 / Touch’s read performance was much better without any reduction of speed.
+In my testing, it averaged about 760 MB/s, no matter how much data I wanted to copy from it.

-The drive was quite fast, too, when working with USB 3.2 Gen 1 (5Gbps), which is the currently most popular USB standard.
-In this case, it delivered the sustained copy speed of some 280 MB/s for writing and almost 360 MB/s for reading.
+The drives were quite fast, too, when working with USB 3.2 Gen 1 (5Gbps), which is the currently most popular USB standard.
+In this case, they delivered the sustained copy speed of some 280 MB/s for writing and almost 360 MB/s for reading.

-The drive also worked with USB 2.0 in my testing and had a sustained speed of around 40 MB/s.
+The portable SSDs also worked with USB 2.0 in my testing and had a sustained speed of around 40 MB/s.

-Performance-wise, the new Samsung T7 Touch Portable SSD is not earth-shattering.
-It’s also not the most affordable on the market, costing significantly more than the Crucial X8, for example.
-But the drive’s unique integrated fingerprint scanner can come in quite handy.
-And its rugged, compact design and hardware encryption are valuable bonuses.
+Performance-wise, the new Samsung T7 and T7 Touch Portable SSDs are not earth-shattering.
+They are both not the most affordable on the market, either, costing significantly more than the Crucial X8, for example.